jlevy/lft/lft.md

 Product engineers usually have clear specifications for a feature.
 However, it’s much harder to give specifications for infrastructure engineering because almost every hard decision is non-obvious and second order.
-And it can takes time (often years!) to see if it worked out as intended.
+And it can take time (often years!) to see if it worked out as intended.

 To a junior engineer, Java and Python may both seem perfectly fine for writing programs.
 Similarly, Postgres and MongoDB might seem like just two different ways to store data.
 To an experienced engineer, these are radically different technologies.
-This is because they have years of experience with the non-obvious and painful ways each of these tools caused them problems.
+This is because they have years of experience with the non-obvious (and quite often painful) ways each of these tools has had unexpected consequences.

 So how does this relate to LLM tools?
 Well, LLMs help all engineers, but they can do more for product engineers than for